dusk-network/docs-public/src/content/docs/learn/dusk-protocol/transaction_models/overview.md

 ### Zedger

-[Zedger](/learn/dusk-protocol/transaction_models/zedger) is the transaction model that combines aspects of UTXO and the account model to allow for lifecycle management and regulatory compliance.
+[Zedger](/learn/dusk-protocol/transaction_models/zedger) is the protocol that incorporates a transaction model which combines aspects of UTXO and the account model to allow for lifecycle management of securities and regulatory compliance.

-Zedger allows for the digital representation and management of securites in a privacy-preserving manner.
+Zedger allows for the digital representation, native issuance and management of securites in a privacy-preserving manner.
 Issuers of securities are able to issue, manage, and trade securities as tokens.
 Zedger supports a range of security types, like stocks, bonds and ETFs.
 The emphasis on regulatory compliance and privacy ensures that all operations meet the highest standards required by financial authorities and stakeholders.